-Stakeholder Confidence Enterprise Risk Profile Enterprise Risk Executive Oversight Board Oversight Category Stakeholder Confidence Deputy Executive Officer, Communications and Stakeholder Relations Finance & Administration Committee Strategic Strategic Plan Goal Fund Sustainability: S pension fund. trengthen the long-term su istainability of the Functional Objective To ensure CalPERS is recognized as a respected and trusted steward of the system and fiduciary in delivering retirement and health benefits.
-Risk Statement sk Statement Inability to maintain stakeholder confidence in CalPERS as a trusted fiduciary.
-Risk Analysis:
+Stakeholder Confidence Risk Profile

-The risk analysis notes an elevation to the inherent risk surrounding Stakeholder Confidence due to system sustainability decisions.
-Stakeholder confidence is closely correlated to fund sustainability inputs such as discount rate modifications, amortization schedule changes, and investment returns.
+Executive Oversight: Deputy Executive Officer, Communications and Stakeholder Relations Board Oversight: Finance and Administration Committee Category: Strategic Strategic Goal(s): Pension Sustainability - Strengthen the long-term sustainability of the pension fund.
+Functional Objective To ensure CalPERS is recognized as a respected and trusted steward of the system and fiduciary in delivering retirement benefits.
+Risk Statement: Inability to maintain stakeholder confidence in CalPERS as a trusted fiduciary.
+Risk Analysis: The risk analysis notes an elevation to the inherent risk surrounding Stakeholder Confidence due to system sustainability decisions.
+Stakeholder confidence is closely correlated to pension sustainability inputs such as discount rate modifications, amortization schedule changes, and investment returns.
 Although CalPERS has developed a mature engagement strategy that effectively addresses unbalanced reporting and public perception, some risk continues due to the present external environment, as well as public opinion of public defined benefit plans.
+Residual Risk: